Alfred Lunt: 1934 to 1945

 Between the two Coward plays in New York, Lunt and Fontanne played in London, in Reunion in Vienna, repeating their American success with the piece.
 The Times commented:

 Besides starring in the piece, Lunt directed the London production.
 He continued to direct throughout his career, staging not only some of the Lunts' productions but those of other companies.

 For the rest of the 1930s, the Lunts appeared in Guild productions in New York and on tour.
-In 1935 they played Petruchio and Katherina in The Taming of the Shrew; in 1936 they starred in a new Sherwood play, Idiot's Delight; in 1937 they took the leading roles in S. N. Behrman's adaptation of Jean Giradoux's comedy Amphitryon 38; and in 1938 they played Trigorin and Arkadina in The Seagull on Broadway and took the production of Amphitryon 38 to London before touring it extensively in the US in repertory with Idiot's Delight and The Seagull.
+In 1935 they played Petruchio and Katherina in The Taming of the Shrew; in 1936 they starred in a new Sherwood play, Idiot's Delight; in 1937 they took the leading roles in S. N. Behrman's adaptation of Jean Giraudoux's comedy Amphitryon 38; and in 1938 they played Trigorin and Arkadina in The Seagull on Broadway and took the production of Amphitryon 38 to London before touring it extensively in the US in repertory with Idiot's Delight and The Seagull.

 The Lunts had a country estate, known as Ten Chimneys, in Genesee Depot, Wisconsin.
 It was close to where Lunt had grown up, and he had bought the site with his inheritance when he came of age in 1913.
 It was their summer home, where they entertained a great many theatrical friends and colleagues over the decades.
 Carol Channing later said "Genesee Depot is to performers what the Vatican is to Catholics".
 Since 2003, Ten Chimneys has been a National Historic Landmark.
 The Lunts gave up their usual summer break there during the latter part of the Second World War, because at Fontanne's behest the couple moved to England.
 She felt she should share the hardships of her family and friends there, and from 1943 to 1945 the Lunts appeared in the West End, and in performances for the troops, including a tour of army camps in France and Germany in 1945.